aitoe96/sighotspotter/README.md

 Click on the "Take a tour" button for walkthrough.

 ## Use
----

-The NicheSIG web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
+The [NicheSIG](https://nichesig.lcsb.uni.lu/webapp/)  web-based tool (SOFTWARE for short) is provided free of charge for academic, non-profit use.
 For commercial use, please contact the authors for a license.
 Using the SOFTWARE means you accept the terms and conditions of the Disclaimer below.